JJAnalytics/Talent-Management-ABC-/README.md

 ## Insights & Recommendations

 •	The employment data reveals a gender imbalance within the company.
-Specifically, 40.33% of the workforce is comprised of women, while 59.67% is made up of men.
+Specifically,40.33% of the workforce is comprised of women,while 59.67% is made up of men.

   Create a structured mentorship program where female employees can be paired with experienced female or male mentors.
 This can be based on career aspirations, skills development, or areas where employees want guidance.

 •	The company may prioritise hiring individuals with advanced educational backgrounds.